PTSD: National Center for PTSD

 When to Consider Professional Help

-There are competent and caring professionals available who can effectively treat the most common responses to a mass shooting, like depression, anxiety, PTSD, and complicated grief.
+There are competent and caring professionals available who can effectively treat the most common responses to mass violence, like depression, anxiety, PTSD, and complicated grief.
 The most effective treatments give you tools to problem-solve, mourn and make sense of what happened, deal with numbness or intense emotions, and foster resilience.
 It is a good idea to try meeting with a mental health professional at least once.
 The sooner you get help, the sooner you will feel better.